zancarius/archlinux-pkgbuilds/README.md

 distribution, including the Webster's Second Internation English word list and its appendix.
 If you find that the official `community/words` package isn't quite up to par and are more accustomed to the words list that ships with Gentoo, you should consider installing this one.
-A symlink will be to `/usr/share/dict/web2` will be created as `/usr/share/dict/words` if and only if the `words` symlink does not already exist; care is taken to avoid conflicts with the `community/words` package.
+A symlink to `/usr/share/dict/web2` will be created as `/usr/share/dict/words` if and only if the `words` symlink does not already exist; care is taken to avoid conflicts with the `community/words` package.
 Everything else in the Miscfiles distribution is installed in `/usr/share/miscfiles`.